wenleicao/wenleicao.github.io/_posts/2018-12-24-A_taste_of_BIML.md

 2. ImportDB   in a database but not limited to one schema
 3. GetDatabaseSchema

 The first 2 methods are good if you want to import all table/view in one schema or one database.
-But if you want to pick a few from the table list, you have limited options.
+But if you want to pick a few from the table list, these two methods will not do.
 The third method, however, has more granularity of control to define a collection.
-You can define a collection of the schemas or tables, also you can have importoptions to exclude ID, foreign key, index et al, if you want to include an execute SQL task before the data flow to  drop and recreate table before you load.
-That will be useful.
+You can define a collection of the schemas or tables, also you can have importoptions to exclude ID, foreign key, index et al.

 <img src="/images/blog23/use_method_get_metadata.PNG">